garylirocks/quickrefs/azure-storage.markdown

 For compliance or legal reasons, you could configure immutability policies for blob data, protecting it from overwrites and deletes.

 There are two types of policies:
-  - Time-based retention policy: during the retention period, objects can be created and read, but not modified or deleted.
+  - **Time-based retention policy**: during the retention period, objects can be created and read, but not modified or deleted.
 After the period has expired, objects can be deleted but not overwritten.
-  - Legal hold policies: data is immutable until the legal hold is explicitly cleared
+  - **Legal hold policies**: data is immutable until the legal hold is explicitly cleared

 Immutability policies can be scoped to a blob version or to a container.